bham-carpentries/2018-11-27-bham_git-novice/index.md

 root: .
 ---

+This is the version taught at the [Programming with Python, including The Unix Shell, and Version Control with Git](https://bham-carpentries.github.io/2018-11-27-bham/) workshop on Tuesday 27th and Wednesday 28th November

 Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
 They want to